ucsd-cse11-w22/ucsd-cse11-w22.github.io/index.md

 title: "UCSD CSE11 – Accelerated Introduction to Programming"
 ---

-**This page is a draft until this notice is removed, though we don't expect large changes.
-You can see the [FAQs that used to be here](./staff-and-help.html#faq) as well.**

 # UCSD CSE 11 Fall 2021
 ## Accelerated Intro to Programming